American Express credit card interest will vary in line with the Bank of England base rate from 1 October 2019.

 While the rate has remained below 1% for the last 10 years, unknown factors such as Brexit make it difficult to predict how it might move in future.

-The Bank of England is responsible for setting the base rate, as a way to control the rate of inflation and maintain its 2% target.
+The Bank of England is responsible for setting the base rate, as a way to control the and maintain its 2% target.
 Its Monetary Policy Committee meets eight times a year to discuss whether the rate needs to change.

 If inflation is too low, a base rate reduction means people spend more due to cheaper borrowing and worse savings rates, so that retailers put up prices.